totalopenstation/totalopenstation/CONTRIBUTING.md

 ## Translation

 We do all translation work inside [Transifex](https://www.transifex.com/projects/p/totalopenstation/resource/totalopenstation-app/).
 Once a translation has reached
-A SATISFACTORY PERCENTAGE it will be synced back into this repo and included in the next released version.
+100% it will be synced back into this repo and included in the next released version.

 ## Building Total Open Station